+c) that the frequency band 248-250 GHz is allocated to the RAS a on a secondary basis;

+d) that the frequency band 248-250 GHz is allocated to amateur and amateur-satellite services on a primary basis;

-l) that a number of frequency bands in the frequency range 275-1 000 GHz are identified for use by passive services, such as the RAS, the EESS (passive) and the space research service (SRS) (passive);
+e) that a number of frequency bands in the frequency range 275-1 000 GHz are identified for use by passive services, such as the RAS, the EESS (passive) and the space research service (SRS) (passive);

+f) that WRC-23 reviewed under agenda item 1.14 the frequency allocations for the EESS (passive) in the frequency range 231.5-252 GHz, in accordance with Resolution 662 (WRC-19) and related results of studies and decisions of WRC-23 under agenda item 1.14 should be taken into account under this Resolution;

+g) that No. 5.563A applies in the frequency ranges 235-238 GHz, 250-252 GHz and 265-275 GHz, identifying using of these frequency bands by ground-based passive atmospheric sensing;

+h) that No. 5.340 applies in the frequency range 250-252 GHz, prohibiting all emissions in this frequency range;

+i) that receive-only imaging systems and the naturally compatible EESS (passive) and RAS, can be considered together when making common assignments in order to improve the overall spectrum usage efficiency;

-m) that No. 5.565 states that the use of the frequency range 275-1 000 GHz by the passive services does not preclude use of this frequency range by active services;
+j) that No. 5.565 states that the use of the frequency range 275-1 000 GHz by the passive services does not preclude use of this frequency range by active services;

+k) that No. 5.564A identifies the range 275-450 GHz for the use by administrations for the implementation of land mobile and fixed service applications with certain limitations to protect the EESS (passive) in the frequency bands 296-306 GHz, 313-318 GHz and 333-356 GHz and to protect the RAS in general, in accordance with Resolution 731 (Rev.WRC-19),

+recognizing

-n) that administrations wishing to make frequencies available in the frequency range 275-1 000 GHz for active service applications are urged to take all practicable steps to protect the passive services from harmful interference until the date when the Table of Frequency Allocations is established for the relevant frequencies,
+a) that administrations wishing to make frequencies available in the frequency range 275-1 000 GHz for active service applications are urged to take all practicable steps to protect the passive services from harmful interference until the date when the Table of Frequency Allocations is established for the relevant frequencies,

-noting

-a) that active millimetre and sub-millimetre wave imaging systems operate at very low transmit powers (a few milliwatts typically) and short ranges (up to 300 metres);

-b) that millimetre and sub-millimetre wave imaging systems may be severely affected by other power sources operating in the same frequency band;
+b) that, when an active service is newly allocated in a frequency band in which a passive service is already allocated, it may be appropriate to consider the status of the allocation of the passive service in order to grant it the possibility to claim protection from harmful interference caused by this active service,

+resolves to invite ITU-R Sector to complete in time for WRC-27

-c) that the technical and operational characteristics for millimetre and sub-millimetre wave imaging systems need to be defined, including protection criteria in particular for receive-only systems,
+1 the definition of the technical and operational characteristics, including required protection criteria, for those receive-only and active millimetre and sub-millimetre wave RLS systems and applications in the categories listed in considering c) and further specified in considering g) to i);

-resolves to invite the ITU Radiocommunication Sector

-1 to study the future requirements for globally harmonized spectrum for the RLS, in particular for millimetre and sub-millimetre wave imaging applications above 231.5 GHz, as referred to in considering a) and b);
+2 studies on the future requirements for globally harmonized spectrum for the RLS, in particular for those millimetre and sub-millimetre wave RLS systems and applications above 231.5 GHz;

-2 to define technical and operational characteristics, including required protection criteria, for millimetre and sub-millimetre wave imaging systems;

-3 to study sharing and compatibility of active millimetre and sub-millimetre wave imaging applications with other systems in the frequency range between 231.5 GHz and 275 GHz, while ensuring that the EESS (passive), SRS (passive) and RAS allocated in this frequency range are protected;
+3 sharing and compatibility studies between active millimetre and sub-millimetre wave RLS systems and applications with other services in the frequency range between 231.5 GHz and 275 GHz, while ensuring protection to the current use and further development of the EESS (passive), SRS (passive) and RAS allocated to this frequency range;